Probate Q&A Series

 a.
 Petition the Clerk of Superior Court

-The first step is filing a petition for administration in the clerk’s office of the county where the decedent lived.
+The first step is filing an application for administration in the clerk’s office of the county where the decedent was domiciled.
 You or another interested party will ask the clerk to appoint an administrator to handle the estate.
 Under N.C.G.S. § 28A-6-1, the clerk issues Letters of Administration once you qualify and post any required bond.

 b.
 Notify Creditors

-Once appointed, the administrator must publish a notice to creditors in a local newspaper and mail individual notices to known creditors.
-Creditors then have three months to file claims.
+Once appointed, the administrator must publish a notice to creditors in a local newspaper and mail or otherwise deliver notice to known creditors.
+Creditors generally must present claims within three months after the first publication or posting of the notice to creditors.
 See N.C.G.S. § 28A-13-1 et seq. for deadlines and procedures.

 c.
 Inventory and Appraise Assets

-The administrator compiles a full inventory and appraisal of estate assets, including real property, within 90 days of appointment.
+The administrator compiles a full inventory and appraisal of estate assets, including real property, within 3 months of qualification.
 This step ensures the court and beneficiaries know the estate’s value.

 d.
 Pay Debts, Taxes, and Expenses